Bactria, a huge area in todays’ Afghanistan, was the eastern edge of the ancient Greek empire, established by Alexander the Great.

 Seleucus I and his son Antiochus I went on to establish a great many Greek towns.
 The Greek presence was so overpowering that the Greek language remained prominent in the region for some time.

 Bactria the eastern edge of the Greek empire

 However, one of the lesser-known reasons for the overwhelming Greek cultural influence in the region was the mass deportations of Greeks to Bactria.
-During the reign of Darius I, every single one of the inhabitants of the Greek city of Barca, in Cyrenaica, were deported to Bactria for refusing to surrender suspected assassins to the authorities.
+During the reign of Darius I, every single one of the inhabitants of the Greek city of Barca in Cyrenaica were deported to Bactria for refusing to surrender suspected assassins to authorities.

 Diodotus I, the satrap, or ruler, of Bactria declared independence from the Seleucid kings in the year 245 B.C., conquering Sogdia and becoming the founder of the great Greco-Bactrian Kingdom.
 Diodotus and his successors resisted continued attacks from the Seleucids, particularly from Antiochus III the Great, who was ultimately defeated by the Romans in 190 BC.